 The rich culture of Nepal influences and somehow connects the daily lives of people.
-Having a good history of conquest, trade and a few migrations, the culture in this country is diverse.
-If you are planning to take a tour around Nepal, you will experience the richness and uniqueness in culture and tradition.
+Having a good history of conquest, trade, and a few migrations, the culture in this country is diverse.
+If you are planning to take a tour around Nepal, you will experience the richness and uniqueness of culture and tradition.
 The multi-lingual and multi-ethnic Nepali culture represents a fusion of Indo-Aryan and Tibeto-Mongolian influences.

 Travelers usually enjoy being part of the traditions of the locals and celebrate Nepali festivals with a lot of excitement.
-A major reason behind this being our warm and welcoming hospitality which we consider our culture.
+A major reason behind this is our warm and welcoming hospitality which we consider our culture.

 Cultural Diversity of Nepal

-Nepali culture, for us, means ‘the way of life’ to the point where this holds true for the entire society.
+Nepali culture, for us, means ‘the way of life to the point where this holds for the entire society.
 Once you are in Nepal, you will witness that the culture of Nepal incorporates religion, music and dance, art and architecture, literature, festivals, and so on.
 The Nepalese people are culturally guided when it comes to the aspect of clothing, food, language, behavior, belief system, and even occupation.

 Nepal was officially declared a secular country in 2006 by the Parliament of Nepal.
 Kathmandu has served as the umbrella under which a diverse group of people resides in harmony since the unification of Nepal in the 18th century.
-Although the culture and traditions of Nepal differ from one place to another, this blend actually forms a national identity.
-‘Unity in Diversity’ is one of the special attributes of the Nepalese.
+Although the culture and traditions of Nepal differ from one place to another, this blend forms a national identity.
+‘Unity in Diversity is one of the special attributes of the Nepalese.

 Culture and Traditions of Nepal

 On a national level, this is as important to the people as the national symbols.
-These include Rhododendron (National Flower), Danfe (National Bird), our unique flag, the crossed Khukuris of the Gurkhas.
+These include Rhododendron (National Flower), Danfe (National Bird), our unique flag, and the crossed Khukuris of the Gurkhas.

 Religious diversity in the culture of Nepal

 Even though the majority of people are Hindus and Buddhists, Nepal is home to various other religions.
 These include Islam, Christianity, Jainism, Baha’i, Sikhism, and others.
 The harmony of all these religious groups co-existing under the same roof is quite remarkable.
-This has been the case for Hindus and Buddhists since centuries.
+This has been the case for Hindus and Buddhists for centuries.

 The light of Asia, Gautam Buddha was born in Lumbini of Nepal.
 One of the holiest and biggest temples of Lord Shiva, Pashupatinath, is located in the capital city of Nepal.
-Similarly, we can find so many temples, shrines, monasteries, churches, mosques and other worshipping places devoted to each religious belief.
+Similarly, we can find so many temples, shrines, monasteries, churches, mosques, and other worshipping places devoted to each religious belief.

 Custom diversity in the culture of Nepal